When the weather gets cooler, I don’t know about you, but I start craving COMFORT FOOD!

 When I was a kid, my mom used to make tomato soup macaroni and cheese.
 It called for a can of Campbell’s tomato soup, poured over elbow macaroni and topped with a few handfuls of cheddar.
 Whenever I had a bad day, THIS was my favorite food.

 Well, fortunately Amy’s makes a vegan tomato bisque that works perfectly out of the can.
-I cook pasta, add the tomato soup and stir in a tablespoon of Tofutti Better than Cream Cheese for creaminess.
+I cook pasta, add the tomato soup and stir in a tablespoon of Daiya Cream Cheese for creaminess.
 Then I top the dish with copious amounts of Daiya Cheddar-style Shreds (or grate my own from their farmhouse block) and tons of black pepper.
 Nom!

 Mushroom stroganoff is one of my favorite pasta dishes.
 It’s savory and delicious.
 It’s also super-duper comforting on a cold day.
 Sometimes I toss in a handful of frozen peas or broccoli.
 The hardest part of stroganoff isn’t the sauce, but finding egg-free “egg noodles.”
 I find that pappardelle mimics the noodles closest in texture, but honestly–any pasta on hand will be fine.